 Turning assets into cash can take time, and to get the best price, you must clean up the asset, present it in its best light, and, ideally, sell it to the highest bidder or when the market is hot.

 Investment accounts are a slightly more liquid asset since it takes only a few days for the sale of stocks or bonds to clear.

 With a house or other real estate property, the process can take weeks or months.
 The more time it takes to make the sale, the less profit you will probably receive because you continue to pay taxes, insurance, and interest on the home loan while waiting for the sale to finalize.

 Sell quickly for higher profits

-So the key to funding a move or house cleanout is to find a way to convert that one big asset - the house value - into cash.
+The key to funding a move or house cleanout is to find the best way to convert the house into cash.

 For example, when we met Anthony and his wife, they had been offered $475,000 for their house, and the sale was contingent on the house being completely cleaned out.
-Although Anthony’s wife hoped to be able to clean out the house herself, she realized that would easily take months, postponing the move while they still had to continue paying a mortgage, taxes and insurance.
+Although Anthony’s wife hoped to be able to clean out the house herself, she realized that would easily take months, postponing the move while they still had to continue mortgage payments, and pay taxes and insurance.

 Because the couple had equity in the house, we were able to finance a house cleanout with our crew that took only a few days.
 We sold the house shortly afterward, and the clients paid us only after the house was sold.
 Their house value meant they were able to finance their move with the proceeds from the house sale.